Bayesian Analysis of the Neutron Star Equation of State and Model Comparison: Insights from PSR J0437+4715, PSR J0614+3329, and Other Multi-Physics Data: Multiphysics Data

-We use empirical values of the symmetry energy $J(\rho)$, symmetry energy pressure $P_{sym}$, and symmetric nuclear matter pressure $P_{\rm SNM}$, extracted from experimental data on nuclear masses, neutron-skin thickness of $^{208}\mathrm{Pb}$, dipole polarizability, isobaric analog states, and heavy-ion collisions over the density range 0.03–0.32 fm$^{-3}$, as summarized in Table~ I of Ref.~\cite{Tsang:2023vhh, Imam:2024gfh}.
+We use empirical values of the symmetry energy $J(\rho)$, symmetry energy pressure $P_{sym}$, and symmetric nuclear matter pressure $P_{\rm SNM}$, extracted from experimental data on nuclear masses, neutron-skin thickness of $^{208}\mathrm{Pb}$, dipole polarizability, isobaric analog states, and heavy ion collisions over the density range 0.03–0.32 fm$^{-3}$, as summarized in Table~ I of Ref.~\cite{Tsang:2023vhh, Imam:2024gfh}.